zhxing001/DIP_exercise/README.md

-# matlab_exercise
+#DIP_exercise

-some matlab_exercise.
+some exercise.it could be matlab,c++ or python.

-some matlab code about CV,some of them is written by myself,some from the network.
+some code about CV,some of them is written by myself,some from the network.

 I do this just for understand the principle about some algorithm.